 We have so much fun flying these outdoors!
-After seeing an Instagram post from one of my favorite accounts Nature Play Mothers, I was inspired to collect some handfuls and continue our play indoors.
+After seeing an Instagram post from one of my favorite accounts @natureplaymothers, I had to try it out!

 You’ll need some helicopter seeds and small sticks from the outdoors.
 The rest of the materials are variable to what you have around the house:

 - Small sticks or twigs 2-3 inches work best (we used two larger sticks to make our mobile)

 - String (we alternated from kitchen twine to hemp cording)

 - Glue (we – and by that I mean ME – used a hot glue gun but a tacky glue would work, drying time would be longer)

 - Toothpick (or anything pointy) for pressing wing into glue